fossasia/open-event-frontend/docs/installation/local.md

 * `yarn`
 * `cp .env.example .env`
 **Note:**  Open Event Frontend supports [FastBoot](https://github.com/ember-fastboot/ember-cli-fastboot) which is disabled for the development environment and is controlled by the flag `FASTBOOT_DISABLED` in the `.env` file.
+**Note1:** You may get an error ` Content Security policy violation` , to remove the error go to the open-event-server and install it locally, then first run the ` open-event-server`  then ` open-even-frontend`  ( and run ` ember serve` in open-event-frontend) or visit - https://github.com/fossasia/open-event-frontend/blob/development/docs/Integrate-local-deployment.md
+**Note2:** If you are getting ` ERROR  A non-recoverable condition has triggered.
+Watchman needs your help!` , then visit 'https://github.com/react-community/create-react-native-app/issues/51' for help.
 ## Running / Development

 * `ember serve`